Fredrik81/Reboot-Dialog/README.md

 ## How it works
 When the program is started it will hide it self in the background.
 You will not see anything on the taskbar or system tray.<br/>
 Every 5min if there is a pending reboot and if detected it will present a dialog to the user.<br/>
-It will only allow one process to be started so if you even run this from a scheduled task. <br/>
+It will only allow one process to be started so if you even run this from a scheduled task.<br/>
+**The dialog will be suppressed for the first 15min after the system reboots**, this is to ensure patches or other setups have time to finish so no false detection is made.<br/>
 You can see the process in task manager on the machine and also kill it there if you want.<br/>
 ![My image](/Images/Process.PNG)